DaveyJH/ci-content/learn-js.md

 a certain functionality at first, or you may have decided you want to become as prolific with the programming language as you can manage.
 Either way, there are so many routes to the same result, this question is just un-answerable.
-In truth, I don't know there is a coder alive (or otherwise) who could claim to have 'learned JavaScript'.
+In truth, I don't know if there is a coder alive (or otherwise) who could claim to have 'learned JavaScript'.
 The classic saying 'Every day is a school day' couldn't be more true than when exploring this language.